 Another flea treatment most dog owners resort to is a lemon spray.
 This is done by boiling thin slices of lemons in water.
 When the mixture has cooled down overnight, simply put it inside a spray bottle.
 Spray enough of the mixture on furniture, carpets, floors, and other areas where fleas may thrive.

 If you love the smell of herbs around your house, you would love this remedy too!
 Getting rid of fleas on your pet is now easy with your own herbal flea spray.

 To prepare this, prepare 1 liter of vinegar, 500 ml water, a cup of lemon juice, and half a cup of witch hazel.
 Mix all these ingredients in a large spray bottle.
-Before using this spray, make sure to clean all carpets, beddings, pillows, and anything else which you think might be infested with fleas.
-After cleaning, spray this mixture all around the house, including your furniture, beddings, etc.
+Before using this spray, clean all carpets, beddings, pillows, and anything else you think might be infested with fleas.
+After cleaning, spray this mixture all around the house, including your furniture, bedding, etc.

 Can you use boric acid instead?
 Some people do.
 Though the two may be different in some ways, both are known effective ingredients for cleaners and insecticides.

-Just as with baking soda, salt also helps in dehydrating fleas to the point of killing them.
+Just as with baking soda, salt also helps dehydrate fleas to the point of killing them.
 Follow the same process above but use salt instead.

 Diatomaceous earth comes from natural sedimentary rocks that have been pounded in order to form a very fine whitish powder.
 This powder has been known to be an excellent liquid absorber.
 It hastens the evaporation of water from the bodies of fleas, causing them to dehydrate and eventually die.
 Hence, it has been considered an effective pest control.